Today In History logo TIH

 The Spanish fleet caught them off Cornwall in 1637.
 Twenty ships gone — half the convoy.
 England and Spain weren't even at war.
 The Dutch were fighting Spain, England was neutral, but Spanish commanders didn't care.
 They needed the cargo and the statement.
 England's navy, supposedly protecting these waters, did nothing.
 Parliament exploded.
 Charles I had been cutting naval funding for years.
 This raid, more than any policy debate, convinced England it needed a real fleet again.

-René-Robert Cavelier, Sieur de La Salle, missed the Mississippi River by 400 miles.
+Rene-Robert Cavelier, Sieur de La Salle, missed the Mississippi River by approximately 400 miles when he attempted to…

 The first opera performed in North America wasn't Verdi or Mozart.